Precise, super-resolving intensity measurement by quantum jump spectroscopy of a single neutral atom: Abstract

 \section{Abstract}

-We employ a single trapped \textsuperscript{87}Rb atom as a sub-wavelength optical intensity sensor, by spectroscopic measurement of the ac Stark shifts on the $F=1 \rightarrow F'=2$ hyperfine transition of the D\textsubscript{2} line.
-This transition experiences very small tensor light shifts, allowing a precise measurement of the scalar shift caused by a linearly-polarized field.
-A ``quantum jump'' technique, in which a single photon absorbed on the transition of interest induces the scattering of hundreds of photons on a bright, closed transition, is used to boost signal level and avoid systematic effects such as probe-induced optical pumping.
-The resulting line shape is used to extract the intensity at trap focus and the atom temperature. {The analogous probing method on the $F=1 \rightarrow F'=1$ transition, in contrast, experiences strong tensor light shifts, and may be useful in Zeeman-state-resolving detection.}
+\btext{We present precise, sub-wavelength optical intensity measurement using a single trapped \textsuperscript{87}Rb atom as a sensor.
+The intensity is measured by the scalar ac Stark shift it produces on the $F=1 \rightarrow F'=2$ hyperfine transition of the D\textsubscript{2} line, chosen for its $F' = F+1$ structure and very small tensor polarizability.
+To boost signal and reduce measurement-induced perturbations, we use a quantum jump spectroscopy technique in which a single absorbed photon on a transition of interest induces the scattering of hundreds of photons on a bright closed transition.
+The method greatly reduces systematic effects associated with the atomic state, optical polarization, probe power, and atom heating, and gives the atomic temperature as a second spectroscopic observable.
+We demonstrate the method by measuring the intensity at the focus of an optical tweezer. }

 Individual trapped ions and neutral atoms can be positioned with sub-micrometer precision, and have been used to detect a variety of environmental perturbations, including static \cite{RusterPRX2017} and oscillating \cite{KotlerN2011} magnetic fields, static electric fields \cite{BiercukNN2010}, and microwaves \cite{WahnschaffeAPL2017}.
 Measurement of optical intensity, which in many scenarios varies on micrometer scales, is a natural application for such sensors \cite{GuthohrleinN2001, DeistPRL2022}.
 Sub-wavelength (a.k.a. super-resolving) measurement of both resonant \cite{GuthohrleinN2001} and off-resonant light \cite{ShihPRA2013, DeistPRL2022} have been demonstrated.
 Single atoms and ions are also ideal for metrology referenced to unchanging atomic properties, e.g., polarizabilites that can be calculated with high precision \cite{SafronovaPRA2004, SimonCoopLightshift2017}.
 Single trapped atoms thus offer a route to precision radiometry with high spatial resolution.